iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.1/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.phe.couchto5K 3 reviews"/>
 </p>

+> App has a glitch from week 4.
+The voice is out of sync with the timer which is really off putting and have to check the timer while running.
+If I open another app for example to change my music this app stops working and have to start the run again and skip to where I was.
+Not ideal while running.
+Would be a great app if it didn't have bugs.
+Finally completed the couch to 5k app, really helped me get fitness up<br> :date: __2021-06-02 21:33:32__

+> Never thought I'd be running for these distances & times.
+Also never thought I'd enjoy running!
+App programme is excellent & having Michael Johnson egging me on helped haha.
+EDIT: lowered to 3 stars as you appear to have removed Michael Johnson.<br> :date: __2021-06-01 12:04:41__

 > It does the job helping you keep track of your runs but it is annoying when you choose a trainer and it gives you error messages.
 If you go basic you cannot afford glitches!!<br> :date: __2021-05-29 15:26:33__